 7. Heading back to the Oval

 After climbing Papa Bear, you will see Cobble Mountain Lodge and Northwoods Rd to your right.
 You will turn onto Northwoods to head back to Lake Placid to start your second loop, or to head into T2.
 There is nothing particularly notable (or long!) about this section–unless of course you are finishing up the bike.
+There are some short hills on Northwoods, so you aren’t completely done just yet – but once you turn on to Mirror Lake Drive – it’s smooth sailing back to transition or your second loop.

 As you come back to transition, a wonderful volunteer will grab your bike for you.
 Make sure you take anything you need off your bike.